supsi-dacd-isaac/BayesReconPy/paper/paper.md

 Initial approaches addressed point forecasts using projection methods like OLS and MinT [@Hyndman_Ahmed_Athanasopoulos_Shang_2011; @Wickramasuriya_Athanasopoulos_Hyndman_2019].
 More recently, probabilistic reconciliation methods have been introduced, providing richer uncertainty quantification [@Jeon_Panagiotelis_Petropoulos_2019; @Panagiotelis_Gamakumara_Athanasopoulos_Hyndman_2023].

 However, most existing tools are limited to Gaussian or continuous inputs, lack support for discrete or mixed-type forecasts, or are implemented only in R. Some, like ProbReco and DiscreteRecon, are no longer actively maintained, whereas pyhts does only point forecast reconciliation.
-A python-package covering both projection and a Bayesian method was prepared in reconcile [@dirmeier2025reconcile], but it's not complete and mentions the reconciliation functions to "loosely follow...but is not the same method", so we kept it out of the comparison.
+A python-package covering both projection and a Bayesian method was prepared in reconcile [@dirmeier2025reconcile], but it's not complete and mentions the reconciliation functions to "loosely follow...but is not the same method".

 `bayesReconPy` addresses these gaps.
 It provides a unified Python interface for probabilistic reconciliation using both conditioning and projection-based methods.
 It supports: